About Me

 • Home and School Visitor Certification | Pennsylvania | Credential ID: 1168780

-• Certificate in Organizational Leadership | The University of Pennsylvania
+• Certificate in Organizational Leadership in Social Work Program | Wharton School of Business

 • Bachelors of Arts in Psychology | Franklin & Marshall College

-• Fundamentals of Emotionally Focused Therapy | International Centre for Excellence in Emotionally Focused Therapy
+• Emotionally Focused Individual Therapy | International Centre for Excellence in Emotionally Focused Therapy – Fundamentals & Essentials, Level I & Level II

 • Acceptance and Commitment Therapy: Theory and Practice | Cognitive Behavior Institute

-• Dialectical Behavior Therapy Foundational Training | Treatment Implementation Collaborative
+• Dialectical Behavior Therapy | Treatment Implementation Collaborative – Foundations & Treating Emotional Avoidance in Stage 1

 • Trauma-Focused Cognitive Behavior Therapy | Medical University of South Carolina